Recommendations for visual predictive checks in Bayesian workflow

 PIT for quantile dot plots

-As the quantile dot plots are discrete, the PIT values computed according to Equation 1 are not guaranteed to be uniformly distributed.
-As demonstrated by Früiiwirth-Schnatter (1996), for a discrete random variable \(X\), one can employ a randomized interpolation method to obtain uniformly distributed values,
+By construction, as quantile dot plot places dots at the quantiles of the observation, the PIT values will be discrete uniform.
+As demonstrated by Früiiwirth-Schnatter (1996), for a discrete random variable X, one can employ a randomized interpolation method to obtain uniformly distributed values,

 and